SiaFoundation/siad/doc/api/index.html.md

 allowance.

 **expectedupload** | bytes
-Expected upload tells siad how many bytes the user expects to upload per block.
+Expected upload tells siad how many bytes per block the user expects to upload during the configured period.
 If this value is high, siad will more strongly prefer hosts that have a low upload bandwidth price.
 If this value is low, siad will focus on other metrics than upload bandwidth pricing, because even if the host charges a lot for upload bandwidth, it will not impact the total cost to the user very much.

 The user should not consider upload bandwidth used during repairs, siad will consider repair bandwidth separately.

 **expecteddownload** | bytes
-Expected download tells siad how many bytes the user expects to download per block.
+Expected download tells siad how many bytes per block the user expects to download during the configured period.
 If this value is high, siad will more strongly prefer hosts that have a low download bandwidth price.
 If this value is low, siad will focus on other metrics than download bandwidth pricing, because even if the host charges a lot for downloads, it will not impact the total cost to the user very much.

 The user should not consider download bandwidth used during repairs, siad will consider repair bandwidth separately.